 All that is simply sharing.
 To get to the point, service continues to keep me solvent and to expand my spiritual life.
 In each of these BDA Intergroup business meetings I encountered my character defects, and other things that bring up more Step work (dang sponsor really doesn't allow me to get away with much — PLUS there's always the mantra of "oh, I see that defect in action, I feel those feelings, and I am GRATEFUL to my Higher Power").
 I also expressed myself clearly and honestly, always a plus.
 There was a lot of "thanks" and gratitude expressed.
 And that mostly makes me blush and say something like "aw shucks, and go on," but I've learned to take it in and let it SINK IN...

 Debtor and Business Owner

-NOTE: The advent of the BDA Intergroup, now reframed as the BDA Intergroup Startup Project, through December 2021, was obviously very important to Bill.
+NOTE: The advent of the BDA Intergroup was obviously very important to Bill.
 If you would like to express your gratitude for Bill through a financial tribute, please feel encouraged to donate through the 7th Tradition buttons at bdaintergroup.org, with a note such as: "Bill J Memorial."
-We've received the first few memorial donations, and we'll begin tracking those donations on the BDA Intergroup Startup Project treasury reports as their own income line item for the rest of 2020.
+Those contributions will be used exclusively for the provision of free conference-approved literature for anyone who asks for it, a commitment Bill asked the BDA Intergroup to make while he was serving as their first Treasurer.
 Thank you in advance for your support.